Business Email Compromise (BEC): Definition and Use in Compliance

 Business Email Compromise (BEC) in regulatory context

-Under the Bank Secrecy Act, both sending and receiving financial institutions must file a suspicious activity report when they have reason to suspect a BEC-related transaction.
-FinCEN's September 2016 advisory FIN-2016-A003 described BEC proceeds explicitly as a predicate to money laundering.
-The bank holding the receiving account shares BSA reporting obligations alongside the bank that sent the fraudulent wire.
+In the United States, the Bank Secrecy Act (31 U.S.C. § 5318(g)) requires a suspicious activity report within 30 days when a transaction of $5,000 or more involves funds from criminal activity, and FinCEN Advisory FIN-2016-A003 (September 2016) described BEC proceeds explicitly as a predicate to money laundering and directs institutions to file on BEC-related transactions.
+Both sending and receiving institutions carry the obligation: the bank holding the receiving account shares BSA reporting responsibility alongside the bank that sent the fraudulent wire.
 Examiners will ask about customer due diligence on accounts that received BEC funds and whether transaction monitoring flagged the inbound wire.
+Wire fraud statutes (18 U.S.C. § 1343) apply directly to the perpetrators.

-The FBI processed 21,489 BEC complaints in 2023.
-Law enforcement expects financial institutions to respond quickly.
-The FBI's Recovery Asset Team can freeze and repatriate funds through the FFKC, but only if the SAR reaches them within 72 hours.
+Speed matters as much as filing.
+The FBI's Recovery Asset Team can freeze and repatriate funds through the Financial Fraud Kill Chain, but generally only if the report reaches them within 72 hours of the transfer.

 From an anti-money laundering perspective, BEC generates proceeds that need laundering.
 The money typically moves through a domestic wire to a money mule account, then offshore.
-This is placement behavior in the classic three-stage laundering model.
+That's placement behavior in the classic three-stage model.
 Examiners reviewing a bank's SAR coverage will check whether BEC-related patterns appear in filed reports and whether detection rules catch them at the right velocity.

 Correspondent banks face additional exposure.
 If BEC funds pass through a correspondent relationship, the correspondent may share reporting responsibility depending on jurisdiction and whether they had constructive knowledge of the fraud.